 - (301) Attribution of receipts generally.
 Except as specifically provided for in WAC 458-20-19403 for the attribution of apportionable royalty receipts, this Part 3 explains how to attribute apportionable receipts (the attribution method).
 Receipts are attributed to states based on a cascading method or series of steps. ((The department expects that most taxpayers will attribute apportionable receipts based on (a)(i) of this subsection because the department believes that either the taxpayer will know where the benefit is actually received or a "reasonable method of proportionally attributing receipts" will generally be available.
-These)) The steps in this cascading series are: - (a) Gross income of the business is attributed to a specific state(s) where the customer received the benefit of the taxpayer's service (see subsections (($\frac{302}{1}$)) $\frac{303}{1}$ through $\frac{304}{1}$ of this rule for an explanation and examples of the benefit of the service) (($\frac{1}{1}$): - (i) If a taxpayer can reasonably determine the amount of a specific apportionable receipt that relates to a specific benefit of the services received in a state, that $\underline{\text{specific}}$ apportionable receipt is attributable to the state in which the benefit is received $\underline{\text{(see Exam-ple 12 in this rule)}}$. $(\underline{\text{(When}}))$ - (ii) If a taxpayer is unable to attribute an apportionable receipt under (a)(i) of this subsection, and a customer receives the benefit of the taxpayer's services in this and one or more other states and the amount of gross income of the business that was received by the taxpayer in return for the services received by the customer in this state can be reasonably determined by the taxpayer, such amount of gross income must be attributed to this state.
+These)) The steps in this cascading series are: - (a) Gross income of the business is attributed to a specific state(s) where the customer received the benefit of the taxpayer's service (see subsections (((302))) (303) through (304) of this rule for an explanation and examples of the benefit of the service) ((\div)): - (i) If a taxpayer can reasonably determine the amount of a specific apportionable receipt that relates to a specific benefit of the services received in a state, that $\underline{\text{specific}}$ apportionable receipt is attributable to the state in which the benefit is received $\underline{\text{(see Exam-ple 12 in this rule)}}$. $((\underline{\text{When}}))$ - (ii) If a taxpayer is unable to attribute an apportionable receipt under (a)(i) of this subsection, and a customer receives the benefit of the taxpayer's services in this and one or more other states and the amount of gross income of the business that was received by the taxpayer in return for the services received by the customer in this state can be reasonably determined by the taxpayer, such amount of gross income must be attributed to this state.
 This may be shown by application of a reasonable method of proportionally attributing the benefit among states.
 The result determines the receipts attributed to each state.
-Under certain situations, the use of data based on ((an)) another attribution method specified in ((b) through (f)) subsection (f)0 through (f)0 of this (f)1 subsection (f)2 through (f)3 of this (f)3 and (f)4 in this rule). - $((\frac{(ii)}{(ii)}))$ (b) If a taxpayer is unable to separately determine or use a reasonable method of proportionally attributing the benefit of the services in specific states under subsection (301)(a)((\(\frac{(i)}{(i)}\))) of this ((\(\frac{subsection}{(iii)}))) \(\frac{rule}{rule}\), and the customer received the benefit of the service in multiple states, the apportionable receipt is attributed to the state in which the customer primarily received the benefit of the service ((\(\frac{was primarily received}{(iiii)})).
-Primarily means, in this case, more than ((\(\frac{fifty}{(iiii)}))) 50 percent.
+Under certain situations, the use of data based on ((an)) another attribution method specified in ((b) through (f))) subsection (301)(c) through (g) of this ((subsection)) rule may also be a reasonable method of proportionally attributing receipts among states (see Examples ((4 and 5 below)) 5 and 6 in this rule). - $((\frac{(ii)}{(ii)}))$ (b) If a taxpayer is unable to separately determine or use a reasonable method of proportionally attributing the benefit of the services in specific states under subsection (301)(a)((\(\frac{(i)}{(i)}\))) of this ((\(\frac{subsection}{(iii)}\))) rule, and the customer received the benefit of the service in multiple states, the apportionable receipt is attributed to the state in which the customer primarily received the benefit of the service ((\(\frac{was primarily received}{(iii)}\)).
+Primarily means, in this case, more than ((\(\frac{fifty}{(iiii)}\))) 50 percent.